Choosing a toothpaste can be overwhelming.

 There are hundreds of options, all with their own buzzwords.

-To keep things simple, I’ve listed 3 excellent options below for the best overall toothpaste.
+To keep things simple, I’ve recommended 3 excellent options below for the best overall toothpaste.

 These are all readily available in Australia and will do a good job.

-If you just want a good overall toothpaste, I’ve included 3 options below.
+If you just want a good overall toothpaste, I’ve recommended 3 options below.

 If there’s a particular type of toothpaste you’re interested in, such as the best natural toothpaste or the best for sensitive teeth, see our more specific posts here.

 This is the criteria I have used to select the choices below:

 - Contains fluoride.